bigskysoftware/htmx/www/content/examples/tabs-hateoas.md

 template = "demo.html"
 +++

 This example shows how easy it is to implement tabs using htmx.
 Following the principle of [Hypertext As The Engine Of Application State](https://en.wikipedia.org/wiki/HATEOAS), the selected tab is a part of the application state.
 Therefore, to display and select tabs in your application, simply include the tab markup in the returned HTML.
-If this does not suit your application server design, you can also use a little bit of [Hyperscript to select tabs instead](@/examples/tabs-hyperscript.md).
+If this does not suit your application server design, you can also use a little bit of [JavaScript to select tabs instead](@/examples/tabs-javascript.md).

 ## Example Code (Main Page)
 The main page simply includes the following HTML to load the initial tab into the DOM.